zlatozar/etudes/ComputerSimulation/Readme.md

 _Real numbers_ also occupy a word.
 Bit 0 is the sign bit, bits 1 through 7 constitute the _exponent_,
 and bits 8 through 31 the _fraction_.
-In a positive real number, the sign bit is zero, the exponent field contains an excess(излишък) 40(hex) exponent of 16, and the fraction contains a 24-bit normalized hexadecimal fraction with an assumed hexadecimal point on its left.
+In a positive real number, the sign bit is zero, the exponent field contains an excess `40hex`(`excess-7` system) exponent of 16, and the fraction contains a 24-bit normalized hexadecimal fraction with an assumed hexadecimal point on its left.

-NOTE: Excess 40(hex) notation means that the true exponent is found by subtracting 40(hex) from the recorded exponent.
+NOTE: Excess 40(hex) notation means that the true exponent is found by subtracting `40hex`(or 7 dec) from the recorded exponent.
+      _Excess-M_ representation also called **offset binary** representation.

 Normalization of the hexadecimal fraction requires that at least the leftmost hexadecimal digit be nonzero if any are.
 If the fraction becomes zero, the entire number is set to zero.
 Any final result of a real arithmetic